Houston Texans: Daniel McCullers, DT, Tennessee

 Detroit Lions: Larry Webster, DE, Bloomsburg

-The Lions grab another edge rusher and have shown lots of interest in Webster.
+The Lions grab another edge rusher and have been showing lots of interest in Webster.

 Webster was a prolific pass-rusher for Bloomsburg.
 He had 13.5 and 12.5 sacks the past two seasons with three forced fumbles and an interception.
 Webster totaled 88 tackles in that time.
 The 6-foot-6, 252-pounder has good length and showed some serious speed with a 40-yard dash of 4.58 seconds at the NFL Scouting Combine.
 That 40 time was only .05 seconds slower than Jadeveon Clowney.
 Webster has the frame to add weight and be a base end in a 4-3 defense.
 He could be a small-school steal.